Kent H. Whitmer

 Kent is the founding member of The Whitmer Law Firm, LLC.
 He graduated from the University of Colorado in 1989 with a law degree and an MBA.
 From 1991 to 2015, in addition to being a solo practitioner, Kent owned and managed Grand County Title and Escrow Company, Inc.

-Kent’s prior connection to the title business provided him with extensive experience in real estate matters.
-He represents buyers and sellers, developers, ranchers and other land owners in connection with their transactional or litigation real estate needs.
+Kent’s prior connection to the title and escrow business provided him with extensive experience in real estate matters.
+He represents buyers and sellers, developers, ranchers and other land owners in connection with their transactional, development or litigation real estate needs.

 In 2017, Kent assumed retiring attorney Stan Cazier’s Grand County water practice.
-With that acquisition, Kent’s practice has expanded to include all types of water matters, including representing clients in water court with their water applications, representing water and sanitation districts, and representing a water conservancy district.
+With that acquisition, Kent’s practice has expanded to include all types of water matters, including representing clients in Water Court with their water applications, representing water and sanitation districts, and representing a local water conservancy district.

 While the firm’s practice is general in nature, Kent’s practice is now limited primarily to water and real estate matters.
 Kent is licensed to practice law in Colorado, Wyoming, and Montana.

-Will manages our Denver office, where he serves the needs of our clients in the greater Denver metro area.
-He has broad legal experience and is currently focused on the firm’s litigation and appellate practices.
-Prior to joining the Whitmer Law Firm, Will served as a managing attorney for a large real-estate firm in Atlanta, Georgia.
-He relocated to Hot Sulphur Springs in 2013.
+Will has broad legal experience and currently focuses on the firm’s litigation and appellate practices.
+Will served as a managing attorney for a large real-estate firm in Atlanta, Georgia before relocating to Hot Sulphur Springs in 2013 to join the firm.

-Will attended the University of Alabama School of Law and is licensed to practice law in Colorado and Alabama.
+Will attended the University of Alabama School of Law and is licensed to practice law in Colorado, Wyoming, and Alabama.
 Along with the many outdoor activities Colorado offers, Will enjoys playing chess, piano, and guitar, practicing Spanish, and following Crimson Tide football and La Liga soccer.
-He is a member of Toastmasters International and a fellow craft in Denver Masonic Lodge No. 5, and volunteers his time at the Colorado Center for the Blind and the St. Francis Center.
-Will and his beautiful wife, Saraí, live in the Hampden area.
+He is a member of Toastmasters International and a master mason in Denver Masonic Lodge No. 5.
+Will works remotely with the firm; he and his beautiful wife, Saraí, live in Cheyenne, Wyoming.